 Can small businesses accept Apple Card?

 Small businesses that want to accept Apple Card may already be able to do so if they have relatively new credit card processing equipment that includes EMV and NFC technology, which allows them to accept chip cards and contactless payments.
 If you only have a chip card reader, your customers can use that to pay with the physical Apple Card.

 "In terms of small businesses accepting the card, it [is] run through Goldman Sachs and the Mastercard network, so … the real question is whether they want to integrate the whole Apple Pay system," Kuiper said.
 "That's just going to come down to how much convenience they want for their customers and if they think that's going to open up a whole new swath of clientele or customers that they wouldn't have before – like, would someone pop into one store over another because they accept Apple Pay or don't?"

 One incentive to integrate Apple Pay is the rising interest in contactless payments.
 Usage of contactless payments has risen by 150% since 2019, driven by the COVID-19 pandemic and consumers' increased preference to tap their iPhone or Apple Watch instead of touching shared surfaces.

 Key takeaway: Small businesses can accept the physical Apple Card using a chip card reader and the Apple Pay version using a contactless card reader.
 Consumers increasingly prefer contactless payments, which is largely due to the COVID-19 pandemic.

 Bottom line on the Apple Card

-Some observers take a distinctly optimistic view of the overall Apple Card zeitgeist because accepting the Apple Card will be a straightforward process for small companies, especially those already familiar with Apple Pay.
+Some observers take a distinctly optimistic view of the overall Apple Card zeitgeist because accepting the card will be a straightforward process for small companies, especially those familiar with Apple Pay.